What is Pilates

 MSc, PT, Owner

 Brenda is one of the owners of Moscow Mountain Sport and PT and has thoroughly enjoyed teaching Pilates for the past 12 years.
 She was trained through Balanced Body and integrates her 30 years history of working as a Physical Therapist into her classes.
 She graduated from the University of British Columbia in 1991 as a Physical Therapist, and also graduated from University of Calgary with a Master’s Degree in Sport Medicine.
+Please contact Brenda at brenda.boyko@moscowpt.com for answers to any questions about our Pilates program or scheduling.

 Tips for using online pilates class scheduling and payment